pingcap/docs-cn/op-guide/docker-compose.md

 ---
 title: TiDB Docker Compose Deployment
+summary: Deploy a TiDB testing cluster with a single command using Docker Compose.
 category: operations
 ---

 # TiDB Docker Compose Deployment

-This document describes how to quickly deploy TiDB using [Docker Compose](https://docs.docker.com/compose/overview).
+This document describes how to quickly deploy a TiDB testing cluster with a single command using [Docker Compose](https://docs.docker.com/compose/overview).

 With Docker Compose, you can use a YAML file to configure application services in multiple containers.
 Then, with a single command, you can create and start all the services from your configuration.

-You can use Docker Compose to deploy a TiDB test cluster with a single command.
-It is required to use Docker 17.06.0 or later.
+## Prerequisites

+Make sure you have installed the following items on your machine:

+- Docker (17.06.0 or later)
+- Docker Compose
+- Git

 ## Deploy TiDB using Docker Compose